-5 Click OK to save the configuration file.
+5. Click OK to save the configuration file.

 Now, you have added the new relationship type to the integration.
-Next, you need to add the new relationship TQL query to a data push job (see Figure 17 and Add custom TQL queries to data push jobs on page 151).
+Next, you need to add the new relationship TQL query to a data push job (see the following figure and "How to Add Custom TQL Queries to Data Push Jobs" on the next page).

-Figure 17 Add a new relationship TQL query to a data push job
+Refer to the following screenshot to add a new relationship TQL query to a data push job: